-On July 26, 2023, we announced a regulatory update for our global development strategy of INZ-701 for the treatment of ENPP1 Deficiency following recent meetings with the FDA and the Paediatric Committee of the EMA.
+In July 2023, we announced a regulatory update for our global development strategy of INZ-701 for the treatment of ENPP1 Deficiency following recent meetings with the FDA and the Paediatric Committee of the EMA.
+Also in July 2023, we completed a scientific advice procedure and reached alignment with CHMP regarding our global development strategy.